From Colorful Couture to Bermuda Shorts: The Most Stylish Moments at the 2020 Tokyo Olympics - E! Online

 Naturally, much goes into an Olympic look—there's tradition, nationality, personal style and we can't forget function.
 After all, these athletes are flipping through the air, moving at incredible speed and essentially defying any notions you had about the limits of gravity.

-So when someone steps out in a bold, unique or simply special ensemble at the games, it's hard not to notice.
+So when someone steps out at the games in a bold, unique or simply special ensemble, it's hard not to notice.
 After all, we bet you remember some of these runway-worthy looks from Olympics past.

 With the 2020 Tokyo Olympics finally underway, there have been a few more outfits to add to the annals of Olympics fashion history—and we're keeping track of all of them right here.